 In oral arguments before the judge earlier this week, Deputy Assistant Attorney General James Burnham challenged the various assertions against the administration point by point.
 He argued that the White House was both the president’s residence and workspace and that no one besides the president had the legal right to enter the grounds.

-This situation is far from over, and it remains to be seen just how far either side is willing to go in this saga.We value your comments!
-Please weigh in on our comment section below.
+This situation is far from over, and it remains to be seen just how far either side is willing to go in this saga.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com